cgi-estonia-space/ALUs/algs/calibration-routine/README.md

                              same folder as final outcome).
 NOTE - this may decrease performance.
 Default OFF.
   --sw arg                   Subswath for which the calibration will be
                              performed, one of the following - IW1;IW2;IW3.
+Not used for GRD.
   -p [ --polarisation ] arg  Polarisation for which the calibration will be
                              performed - VV;VH
   --bi1 arg                  First burst index - starting at '1', leave
-                             unspecified for whole subswath --bi2 arg                  Last burst index - starting at '1', leave unspecified for whole subswath -a [ --aoi ] arg           Area Of Interest WKT polygon.
+                             unspecified for whole subswath and GRD --bi2 arg                  Last burst index - starting at '1', leave unspecified for whole subswath and GRD -a [ --aoi ] arg           Area Of Interest WKT polygon.
 Or shapefile (.shp) consisting similar geometry.Overrules first and
                              last burst indexes and subswath selections.
+Not effective for GRD.
   -t [ --type ] arg          Type of calibration to be performed, one of the
                              following - sigma;beta;gamma;dn
   --dem arg                  DEM file(s).
 SRTM3 and Copernicus DEM 30m COG are